4 Ways to Use AWS Cost Allocation Tags for Cost Control

 Understanding AWS costs is a crucial step in being able to effectively use cost allocation tags to save resources.
 There are three main categories of costs associated with AWS: compute, storage, and data transfer.

 Compute costs refer to the cost of using AWS’s virtual machines and other computing resources.
 This includes the cost of running instances, provisioned capacity, and auto-scaling.
-Compute costs are based on the type and number of instances, the number of vCPUs and the amount of memory used.
-Additionally, costs can be reduced by using Spot Instances, which allow businesses to pay a discounted rate for instances that are used for a longer period of time.
+Compute costs are based on the type and number of vCPUs and the amount of memory used.
+Additionally, costs can be reduced by using Spot Instances, which allow businesses to pay a discounted rate for instances that are used for a longer period of time. - Storage Costs

-Storage costs refer to the cost of storing data on AWS’s S3 and EBS services.
+Storage costs refer to the cost of storing data on AWS S3 and EBS services.
 S3 is a simple storage service that allows businesses to store and retrieve data at any time and from anywhere.
 EBS is a block-level storage service that allows businesses to store data in a highly available and scalable way.
 Storage costs are based on the amount of data stored, the number of requests made, and the amount of data transferred out.
-These costs can be reduced by using infrequent access storage options, and by using data compression techniques.
+These costs can be reduced by using infrequent access storage options, and by using data compression techniques. - Data Transfer Costs

 Data transfer costs refer to the cost of moving data in and out of AWS.
 This includes data transfer between AWS regions, between an AWS service and the internet, and between an AWS service and a customer’s on-premises data center.
 Data transfer costs can be reduced by using AWS Direct Connect, which allows businesses to establish a dedicated network connection to AWS, and by implementing data compression techniques.